No Redblacks practice Sunday as CFL, CFLPA contract talks break down

 -

-Waterloo regional police are investigating the suspicious death of an eight-year-old and continue to look for a man, who is believed to be armed and dangerous, in Cambridge.
+Waterloo regional police are investigating the suspicious death of an eight-year-old and continue to look for a man in Cambridge.

 -